In memory: Charles P. Sullivan passed away September 20, 2013.

 Sullivan was officially credited with five aerial victories making him an ace plus a probable between June 17, 1942 to July 26, 1943.

-Postwar, he changed his surname to Sullivan and remained in the U.S. Air Force (USAF).
+Sullivan continued in the military and joined the U.S. Air Force (USAF).
 In 1968, he retired after nearly thirty years of service with the rank of Colonel.
 In 1973, he changed his family name to O'Sullivan.
-In September 1993, he learned that a pair of Australian aviation enthusiasts had located, almost to the day, the remains of his P-38H "Mareelee II" 42-66851 he crash landed in 1943.
+During September 1993, he learned that a pair of Australian aviation enthusiasts had rediscovred, almost to the day, the remains of his P-38H "Mareelee II" 42-66851 he force landed on September 20, 1943.

 O'Sullivan passed away on September 20, 2013 at age 98.
 Afterwards, he was cremated and has no memorial marker.